cityofaustin/vision-zero/editor/testing.md

   - Edit unit **Year**, **Body style**, **Type**, and **Movement**
 - Related records - **People**
   - Edit person **Name** and person **Type**
-  - Edit person **Injury severity** and veryif the crash injury widget (top of page to the right of crash address) updates accordingly
+  - Edit person **Injury severity** and verify the crash injury widget (top of page to the right of crash address) updates accordingly
 - Related records - **EMS Patient Care**
   - Verify records are populated (use EMS list view to find a crash with EMS records)
   - Verify records which were "automatically matched" are unmatched (disappear from table) when crash is moved +1200 meters